prisma/dataguide/content/11-serverless/02-serverless-comparison.md

 ## Netlify Functions

+### Overview

+* Released: 2018
+* Focus: Web application integration.
+* Language support: Narrow
+* Maturity: Newer
+* Pricing: By invocation and duration.
+Different tiers available.

 ### General description

-Netlify Functions is a serverless offering provided by Netlify, a web application build and deployment platform.
+[Netlify Functions](https://www.netlify.com/products/functions/) is a serverless offering provided by Netlify, a web application build and deployment platform.
 The Functions product, released in 2018, is actually a value added service built on top of AWS Lambda focused on making it easier to integrate serverless functionality into the Netlify ecosystem.

 While different from some of the other offerings because of this positioning, Netlify Functions is interesting because of the way that it integrates serverless within a coherent ecosystem focused on application delivery.